-When first-time users visit your website for the first time, they will quickly make snap-judgments about your site’s credibility.
+When visitors see your website for the first time, they make snap-judgments about your brand’s credibility.

 A bold claim proves nothing

 Picture yourself walking down the street in New York City.
 You see a basic pizza place with a sign that reads “Best Pizza in New York.”